Nameless-Dev0/ripple/README.md

 - nava

 ## Support
 Only PCM WAV files are supported.
+Only fixed header WAV files are supported, i.e., no variable length INFO metadata (for now)
+Note: you can use [link](https://makeaudio.app/remove-wav-metadata) to strip additional tags from the wav file

 ## Usage
 ### Volume and Gain